bluelabsio/records-mover/LOADING_SUPPORT.md

    the first one.
 Implement enough to get that test to pass, and then lather, rinse and repeat.

+8. Get a sample load working with `mvrec`.
+Having your already-working proof of concept to cross debug with will be vital at this point, unless you're one of those lucky engineers for whom everything works the first time...

-8. Run `./itest` with your database target and work through any issues found.
+9. Run `./itest` with your database target and work through any issues found.

+10.

 [done to here]